gopheracademy/gopheracademy-web/content/advent-2016/context-logging.md

 *cross-cutting concerns* to get access to the stuff you know you shouldn't have to muck with all the time.
 Let me explain...

-One of the things you'll notice after not very long at all using go is that it doesn't really use global variables very much.
+One of the things you'll notice after not very long at all using Go is that it doesn't really use global variables very much.
 This seems all well and good and clean when you're writing your own code to implement logic, but quickly becomes problematic when it comes to calling or